DataDog/documentation/content/en/tracing/profiler/search_profiles.md

 : Shows the number of objects allocated by each function in heap memory during the profiling period (default: 60s), including allocations which were subsequently freed.
 Go calls this `alloc_objects`.
 Stack allocations are not tracked.
 This is useful for investigating garbage collection load.
 See also the note about how this measure changes in version `1.33.0` in [Delta profiles](#delta-profiles).

 Allocated Memory
 : Shows the amount of heap memory allocated by each function during the profiling period (default: 60s), including allocations which were subsequently freed.
 Go calls this `alloc_space`.
 Stack allocations are not tracked.
-This is useful for investigating garbage collection load.
+This is useful for investigating garbage collection load and total memory usage.
 See also the note about how this measure changes in version `1.33.0` in [Delta profiles](#delta-profiles).

 Heap Live Objects
 : Shows the number of objects allocated by each function in heap memory that have not been garbage collected (yet).
 Go calls this `inuse_objects`.
 This is useful for investigating the overall memory usage of your service and identifying potential memory leaks.